Seremban railway station

 The Seremban railway station is a Malaysian railway station located in the heart of Seremban, the capital of the state of Negeri Sembilan.
-The station is named after the city.

-The station is served by the KTM ETS train services, as well as the KTM Komuter service introduced in 1995.
-Since December 2015, the station is served by the Seremban Line which runs between Batu Caves and stations.
-The station is also the former southern terminus, and namesake, of the KTM Komuter Seremban line.
+The station is served by KTM ETS train services, as well as KTM Komuter's service, introduced in 1995 as the "Seremban Line".
+The station is also the former southern terminus, and former namesake, of the Komuter line.

 The station was once the starting point of the branch line to Port Dickson which served oil train traffic, before being closed in 2008 with the branch line undergoing dismantling in 2022.
 Plans have been considered to revive the Port Dickson branch line, although none have came to fruition as of yet.

+In April 2026, the station is under development by Sunway.

 History

-The station was constructed between 1904 and 1910 at a cost of RM26,000.00, having long served earlier railway companies before the Malayan Railway Administration (now known as the Malayan Railway) took over responsibilities of managing all lines in Malaya in 1948.
-The station continued to offer Intercity train services along the Intercity West Coast Line, as well as offering goods deliveries.
+The station was constructed between 1904 and 1910 at a cost of RM26,000.00, having long served earlier railway companies before the Malayan Railway Administration (now, Keretapi Tanah Melayu) took over responsibilities of managing all lines in British Malaya in 1948.
+The station continued to offer KTM Intercity train services along the West Coast Line, as well as offering goods deliveries.

-From 6 February 1994 to 12 April 1994, the station underwent extensive remodeling in preparation for the launch of the Rawang-to-Seremban stretch of the KTM Komuter commuter train services.
+From 6 February 1994 to 12 April 1994, the station underwent extensive remodeling in preparation for the launch of the -Seremban stretch of the KTM Komuter commuter train services.
 The renovation saw the retrofitting of new KTM Komuter facilities into the station, as well as the raising of all platforms in the station to support easier access in and out of KTM locomotives and coaches.